 Taylor Azizeh

-During my undergraduate career at the University of Idaho, I discovered a passion for research and worked with a variety of study systems and species ranging from bats to ants to kangaroo rats.
+During my undergraduate studies at the University of Idaho, I discovered a passion for research and worked with a variety of study systems and species ranging from bats to ants to kangaroo rats.
 Through my work, I was able to spend time in Costa Rica, the Mojave Desert, and southern California, and Ecuador, cultivating my interest in international collaboration and research.

 Contact: